 Ross Dawson coined the term “black-box consulting” to describe low value consultant-client transactions in his book, Developing Knowledge-Based Client Relationships.

-When I first read Dawson’s contrast between isolation and co-creation consulting models over a decade ago, his views struck me as the way of the future for anyone who is in the business of offering advice—including doctors, designers, real estate agents and tech consultants.
+When I first read Dawson’s contrast between transaction vs. co-creation consulting models over a decade ago, his views struck me as the way of the future for anyone in the business of offering advice—including doctors, designers, real estate agents, lawyers and tech consultants.

-Now I am even more convinced of how important it is for clients and consultants to wrestle with questions and options together.
+Today I am even more convinced of how important it is for clients and consultants to think through opportunities and options together.

 Black-box consulting happens when neither client nor consultant emerges from the assignment any wiser.
 Essentially, the client receives an outcome without meaningful participation in the process.
 Dawson says that this opaque model turns the service into a commodity because there is no shared knowledge-creating experience which leads to better decisions.
 Moreover, the black-box yields no learning, no ah-ha moments, no growth and no transformation.